 Today the departmental capital, but with a pedigree that dates back to its time as the capital of the Carolingian Empire (9th-10th century), when it was known as Laudunum.

-The road running west from Crupilly is so narrow it features on maps only as a single line.
+Moving on from Laon the road running west from Crupilly is so narrow it features on maps only as a single line.
 It runs through lovely farmland for a while before heading for Malzy and Monceau-sur-Oise, both villages with attractive fortified churches.

 Further on, Guise is the birthplace of Camille Desmoulins (1760-94), a man whose job I would have loved (well, except for the last ten minutes).